Antonio Pierce

-Antonio Durran Pierce (born October 26, 1978) is the linebackers coach for the Las Vegas Raiders of the National Football League.
-He played college football for the University of Arizona.
-He was signed by the Washington Redskins as an undrafted free agent, and also played for the New York Giants.
+Antonio Durran Pierce (born October 26, 1978) is an American professional football coach and former linebacker.
+He served as the head coach for the Las Vegas Raiders of the National Football League (NFL) in 2023 and 2024.

+Pierce played nine seasons as a linebacker in the NFL and he won a Super Bowl playing with the New York Giants in the 2007 season.
+He played college football for the Arizona Wildcats and was signed as an undrafted free agent by the Washington Redskins, and later played for the Giants.
+In 2014, Pierce began his coaching career as the head coach at Long Beach Polytechnic High School and then served as an assistant coach at Arizona State University from 2018 to 2021.

-Early years
+Early life

 Pierce played high school football at Paramount High School in Paramount, California.
+As a senior for the Pirates, Pierce earned All-CIF Southern Section Division 2 accolades at linebacker while also playing at the fullback position.

-He played two years of football at Mount San Antonio College in Walnut, California, before transferring to the University of Arizona.
-As a senior at Arizona, he had three sacks, 77 tackles (ten for losses), two forced fumbles, one interception, and one blocked kick.
+He then played two years of football at Mount San Antonio College in Walnut, California, before transferring to the University of Arizona.
+In the fall of 1997 as a sophomore, Pierce helped lead Mt.
+SAC to the CCCAA state title, intercepting a pass for the Mounties in the fourth quarter of a 38–35 win over San Francisco City College.

+As a senior at Arizona, he had three sacks, 77 tackles (ten for losses), two forced fumbles, one interception, and one blocked kick, earning All-Pac-10 honorable mention.

-Pierce was not taken in the 2001 NFL Draft after his senior year at Arizona because many NFL scouts considered him too undersized to play linebacker in the NFL.
+Pierce was not taken in the 2001 NFL draft after his senior year because many NFL scouts considered him too undersized to play linebacker in the NFL.

-Professional career
+Playing career

 Washington Redskins

-The Washington Redskins signed him as an undrafted rookie free agent in 2001.
+The Washington Redskins signed him as an undrafted free agent in 2001.
 He played in all 16 games as a rookie, with only eight starts.
 He recorded 52 tackles, one sack, and one interception during his rookie campaign.
 The interception came against Jake Plummer.
 Over the next two seasons, Pierce played sporadically, recording only 18 and 15 tackles respectively, during the 2002 and 2003 seasons.

-It was not until the 2004 season, his fourth in the league, that he played a full season replacing the injured Micheal Barrow.
-That season Pierce logged a career-high 114 tackles, 95 of them solo.
-He also had one forced fumble, one sack and two interceptions, including a pick off Ken Dorsey returned 76 yards for a touchdown.
+It was not until the 2004 season, his fourth in the league, that he played a full season, upon replacing the injured Micheal Barrow.
+That season, Pierce logged a career-high 114 tackles, 95 of them solo.
+He also had one forced fumble, one sack, and two interceptions, including a pick off Ken Dorsey returned 76 yards for a touchdown.